-First there is the pathway that leads to the architectures found in Cyclosalpa spp.
+First there is the hypothesized pathway that leads to the architectures found in Cyclosalpa spp.
 These blastozooid chains continue their development in a transversal arrangement (dorsoventral zooid-stolon angle of 90°) but grow peduncles that separate the zooids from the stolon attachment point and from their chiral ventral neighbor.
 Moreover, discrete sets of budding salps bundle together, where the attachment points of their peduncles remain attached to a central point and detached from other sets.
 These radial aggregations (whorls) are formed by two chiral, bilaterally symmetrical, semicircular sets of zooids (Ritter & Johnson 1911).
-In the first stage of the transformation, the whorl architecture is formed.
-These zooids are packed together tightly in a wheel shape due to the short peduncles (Fig. 2B).
-These are found in many Cyclosalpa species such as C. affinis, C. quadriluminis Berner, 1955, and C. bakeri Ritter, 1905.
-In C. affinis, these whorls remain attached to each other for a longer time than in other species and adult whorls can often be found conjoined.
-A further stage in this transformation is the cluster architecture, where the peduncles grow so long that zooids are no longer attached laterally to each other (Fig. 2C) and can freely bob around and end up arranged in hemispherical or spherical sets.
-These are found in other Cyclosalpa species such as C. sewelli Metcalf, 1927, C. pinnata (Forskål, 1775), and C. polae Sigl, 1912.
-These cluster bundles typically contain many more zooids than those in whorls.
-It is unclear whether these cluster architectures ever go through a distinct ‘whorl’ stage in their development.
-The developing colonies we observed do go through a similar zooid-stolon allometry as their whorl-shaped counterparts, though the serial neighbor zooid detachment (Fig. 6) may occur before the release of the radial aggregations.
+In the first stage of the transformation, we observe the formation of the whorl architecture (e.g., Fig. 3E).
+The zooids in this architecture are packed together tightly in a wheel shape due to the short peduncles (Fig. 2B).
+We found this terminal architecture in many Cyclosalpa species such as C. affinis, C. quadriluminis Berner, 1955, and C. bakeri Ritter, 1905.
+In C. affinis, we saw these whorls remaining attached to each other for a longer time than in other species and adult whorls can often be found conjoined.
+A further (more developmentally derived) stage in this transformation is the cluster architecture, where after reaching the ‘whorl’ intermediate stage, the peduncles grow longer to the point that zooids are no longer attached laterally to each other (Fig. 2C) and can freely bob around and end up arranged in hemispherical or spherical sets.
+We found the cluster terminal architecture in other Cyclosalpa species such as C. sewelli Metcalf, 1927, C. pinnata (Forskål, 1775) (observed in the field but not photographed for this study), and C. polae Sigl, 1912.
+These cluster bundles appear to contain many more zooids than those in whorls.
+From our observations of the development of C. sewelli, we were not able to discern whether they ever go through a distinct ‘whorl’ stage the way that C. polae does.
+The developing cluster and whorl colonies we observed all went through a similar zooid-stolon allometry, though we were unable to determine whether the serial neighbor zooid detachment (Fig. 6) occurs before or after the release of the radial aggregations.